Grounds for a Personal Injury Claim

 Because personal injury claims may result in the filing of civil lawsuits, such as when insurance companies dispute claims, fault, and liability, it is important that any personal injury claim have merits that will stand up to the legal elements required of a civil lawsuit.

-At Sacks Weston LLC, our Philadelphia personal injury lawyers have leveraged decades of combined experience to guide the injured and the wronged through their unique legal journeys.
+At Sacks Law, LLC, our Philadelphia personal injury lawyers have leveraged decades of combined experience to guide the injured and the wronged through their unique legal journeys.
 While every case is different, all matters begin with in-depth evaluations to determine if there are grounds to bring legal action.
 In the context of car accidents, truck accidents, and other personal injury cases based on negligence, we focus on reviewing cases with the following essential legal elements in mind:

 • A legal duty existed – In order for a claim to have merit, a legal duty must have existed between the victim and the defendant that would require the defendant to act in a reasonable manner to reduce risks of preventable harm.
 This duty of care can exist in various ways, depending on the circumstances and the nature of a relationship.
 For example, all motorists have a legal obligation to take reasonable measures when safely operating a vehicle, premises owners have a legal duty to ensure they take reasonable steps in addressing potential hazards that may pose harm to visitors and guests, and medical professionals have a duty to treat their patients in accordance to an accepted standard of care.
 A legal duty may not always exists, however, such as when a victim overhears a physician providing advice to another patient and suffers harm as a result of following that advice.
 Because the doctor was not treating that patient or providing information unique to them, there would be no legal duty.